tapjs/tapjs/src/chdir/README.md

 ## API

 - `t.chdir(dir: string)` Change the process working directory to the supplied path.
-When the test ends, the original dir is restored, as long as the `@tapjs/after` plugin is not disabled.
+When the test ends, the original dir is restored.